tranhelen/tranhelen/_posts/2017-01-23-assessingimpact.md

 1. ...us something to assess people on bi-annually
 2. ...our reports a clearer reference on what we considered to be a "*great Designer*"

-Aside from laying out the basic expectations we have of all Designers on our team, it explains the rubric we use to measure '*impact*'.
+Aside from laying out the basic expectations we have of all Designers on our team, it explains the rubric we use to gauge '*impact*' and how the expectations change depending on what career stage you're in.

 ## Profiles

-I still treat my reports as individual snowflakes, but, I (and their team most likely) expect certain things from them depending on where they are in their career.

-Each Designer is assessed through four different frames: craft, ownership, influence, and team.
-We took these four frames and explained exactly how we expected each Designer at different career stages to act and wrote them down.
+Each Designer is looked at through four different frames: craft, ownership, influence, and team.
+We took these four frames and explained how we expected each Designer at different career stages to act and wrote them down.

 <hr class="small">